 Not Your Average Lentil Soup

 Indian Mishrit Masoor ka Soup is a staple at our house, especially after the holidays with rich food.
-This soup is extremely healthy and loaded with fiber, vitamin A, C, Calcium, and Iron.
+This soup is extremely healthy and loaded with fiber, vitamins A and C, Calcium, and Iron.
 The Mishrit Massor ka Soup translates into mixed lentil soup.
 I used a combination of red, black, and green lentils for this recipe, but if you only have one kind of lentil, that’s fine and won’t change the result.
-This recipe is vegetarian but can easily be made vegan by omitting the butter.
+This vegetarian recipe can easily be made vegan by omitting butter.
 I’ve broken down the recipes into three easy stages.
-First, cook the lentils, and while they are cooking, start the soup base in another pan.
+First, cook the lentils; while they are cooking, start the soup base in another pan.
 It is essential to prep the ingredients and keep them separate until you are ready to use them.
-Once you begin the process, it will come together rather rapidly, so have everything prepared before you start.
+Once you begin the process, it will come together rapidly, so have everything prepared before you start.
 Lastly, add the cooked lentils to the soup base, cook for 45 minutes, and then garnish with additional spices and herbs.

 I like the flavor of coconut milk with the lentils, but you can use heavy cream or half and half instead if you prefer.
-I use water instead of stock in this recipe, but you can use chicken or vegetable stock if you wish.
-I’ve left the asafetida powder is optional in the recipe.
+I use water instead of stock in this recipe, but you can use chicken or vegetable stock.
+I’ve left the asafetida powder as optional in the recipe.
 Asafetida powder is a digestive aid, condiment, and pickling.
 It plays a critical flavoring role in Indian vegetarian cuisine by acting as a savory enhancer.
-It adds an intense, oniony, bitterness which I think is excellent, but some might find it off-putting.
+It adds an intense, oniony bitterness which I think is excellent, but some might find it off-putting.

 Wine pairings: Reisling, Sparkling Rosé or Rosé

 Indian Mishrit Masoor ka Soup (Mixed Lentil Soup)

 - medium pot with lid

 - cutting board